Climate change innovation project preparation fund

 DESCRIPTION

-This project aims to set up a Regional Fund that will provide Central American Integration System (SICA) countries with funds to run projects that both address and prevent natural disasters.
+This project aims to set up a Regional Fund to provide Central American Integration System (SICA) countries with funds to run projects that both address and prevent natural disasters.

 More specifically, the Fund aims to help build SICA countries’ capacities in the development of viable climate change projects by providing technical assistance for project preparation.
-It will do so by facilitating:
+It does so by facilitating:

 • Climate risk assessment and studies for the development of disaster warning, monitoring and alert systems.